A delicious combination of light yet moist lemon cake, freshly whipped raspberry cream, fresh raspberries and sweet meringue kisses!

 I usually make buttercream for my cake fillings but for this recipe, it felt right to use freshly whipped cream.
 Plus I added fresh raspberry purée to the whipped cream.
 I feel this balances the tartness of the raspberries and lemon and the sweetness of the cream.

-Marbled Meringue Kisses
+How to make easy Marbled Meringue Kisses

 For the marbled

 The meringues actually end up helping a lot when it comes to layering this cake.
 The whipped cream would struggle to hold the weight if it weren’t for the meringues and raspberries I added in between them.
-I really like the height of this finished cake!

 So there we have it, my first official Baker Jo recipe.
 I’m so proud of this lemon raspberry cream cake with meringue kisses and I hope you are tempted to make it too!